Deterministic single-photon source over the terahertz regime

+Regarding sources of decoherence beyond spontaneous emission, we have shown (see Sec.~IX of the SM) that thermal noise and pure dephasing should have a negligible effect under standard helium cooling conditions.

+Finally, the single-photon sensitivity required to directly verify our THz SPE in a HBT setup has been demonstrated in several classes of detectors, such as quantum dot SET detectors ($\sim$0.5--3 THz)~\cite{komiyama2000}, charge-sensitive infrared phototransistors ($\sim$6--30 THz)~\cite{an2007}, and quantum-capacitance detectors (QCD) ($\sim$1.5 THz)~\cite{echternach2018}.

-\emph{Conclusions---} We have proposed an on-demand THz single-photon source featuring optical heralding and wide frequency tunability.
-Using our custom-designed hybrid THz cavities combined with optical quantum emitters with state-of-the-art permanent dipole moments, the scheme achieves high efficiency and indistinguishability, requiring only standard helium cooling and optical lasers.
-Our source demonstrates the potential of optically dressed polar quantum emitters to enable the first experimental realizations of deterministic THz single-photon sources and to serve as a building block for developing quantum optics in this frequency regime.
+\emph{Conclusions---} We have proposed an on-demand THz single-photon source featuring wide frequency tunability and optical heralding with efficiencies between 90-95\% comparable to state-of-the-art nondeterministic parametric down conversion sources \cite{tinsley2016,kaneda2019,Leontyev2021,bock2016}.
+Using our custom-designed hybrid THz cavities combined with optical quantum emitters with experimentally available permanent dipole moments, the scheme achieves high efficiencies (65-92\%) and purities (88-100\%) comparable to the best visible single-photon sources \cite{esmann2024}, requiring only standard helium cooling and optical lasers.
+The mechanism proposed enables heralding and complete characterization of photon statistics of the emitted THz state via detection of photons in the visible regime.
+Our source demonstrates the potential of optically dressed polar quantum emitters to enable the first experimental realizations of deterministic THz single-photon sources and to serve as a building block for developing quantum optics in this frequency regime.\\[10pt]

 \onecolumngrid

 {S\arabic{equation}}